-At the same time, their spatial extensions, known as hidden Markov random field models (HMRFM), have also been immensely influential in spatial statistics \citep{BesagGreen1993, SpatialHMM, HMRFGemanS, TitteringtonVarBayesHMMRF2009}, and particularly in image analysis, restoration, and segmentation \citep{besag1986, gemans, gray2, Marroquin2003, Winkler2003}.
-Indeed, hidden Markov models are called `one of the most successful statistical modelling ideas that have [emerged] in the last forty years' \citep{HMM}.
+At the same time, their spatial extensions, known as hidden Markov random field models (HMRFM), have been immensely influential in spatial statistics \citep{BesagGreen1993, SpatialHMM, HMRFGemanS, TitteringtonVarBayesHMMRF2009}, and particularly in image analysis, restoration, and segmentation \citep{besag1986, gemans, gray2, Marroquin2003, Winkler2003}.
+Indeed, hidden Markov models have been called `one of the most successful statistical modeling ideas that have [emerged] in the last forty years' \citep{HMM}.

-HM(RF)Ms owe much of their success on the one hand to the persistence of the Markov property of the unobserved, or hidden, layer in the presence of observed data, and on the other, to the richness of the observed system \citep{HMRFGemanS}.
-Namely, in Bayesian terms, in addition to the prior, the posterior distribution of the hidden layer also possesses a Markov property (albeit generally inhomogeneous even with homogeneous priors), whereas the marginal law of the observed layer can still include global, i.e. non-Markovian, dependence.
+HM(RF)Ms owe much of their success on the one hand to the penetration of the Markov property from the hidden layer to the posterior distribution, and on the other, to the richness of the observed system \citep{HMRFGemanS}.
+In other words, in addition to the prior, the posterior distribution of the hidden layer also possesses a Markov property (albeit generally inhomogeneous even with homogeneous priors), whereas the marginal law of the observed layer can still include global, i.e. non-Markovian, dependence.

-The Markov property of the posterior distribution and the conditional independence of the observed variables given the hidden ones, have naturally led to a number of computationally feasible methods for inference about the hidden realizations as well as model parameters (if any).
+The Markov property of the posterior distribution and the conditional independence of the observed variables given the hidden ones, have naturally led to a number of computationally feasible methods for inference about the hidden realizations as well as model parameters.
 HMMs are naturally a special case of {\it graphical models} \citep{lauritzen}, \citep[ch.
 8]{Bishop2006}.

-HMMs, or one dimensional HMRFMs, have been particularly popular not least due to the fact that linear order of the indexing set (usually associated with time) makes exploration of hidden realizations relatively straightforward from the computational viewpoint.
+HMMs, or one dimensional HMRFMs, have been particularly popular not least due to the fact that the linear order of the indexing set (usually associated with time) makes exploration of hidden realizations relatively straightforward from the computational viewpoint.
 In contrast, higher dimensional HMRFMs generally require approximate, possibly stochastic, techniques in order to compute optimal configurations of the hidden field \citep{pickardfields1993, jiali2006, Winkler2003, TitteringtonVarBayesHMMRF2009}.
-In particular, {\em maximum a posteriori} (MAP) estimator of the hidden layer of an HMM is efficiently and exactly computed by a dynamic programming algorithm bearing the name of Viterbi, whereas a general higher dimensional HMRFM would commonly employ a simulated annealing type method \citep{gemans, Winkler2003} to produce approximate solutions to the same task.
+In particular, a {\em maximum a posteriori} (MAP) estimator of the hidden layer of an HMM is efficiently and exactly computed by a dynamic programming algorithm bearing the name of Viterbi, whereas a general higher dimensional HMRFM would commonly employ a simulated annealing type method \citep{gemans, Winkler2003} to produce approximate solutions to the same task.